Naman7171/NutriHealth/README.md

-# 🛍️ Health Supplements E-Commerce Platform
+# 🛍️ NutriHealth E-Commerce Platform

 A modern full-stack e-commerce web application for browsing, purchasing, and managing health supplement products.
 Built with a React frontend and an Express + MongoDB backend, the project is designed with 2025 UI/UX standards, mobile responsiveness, and accessibility in mind.